ai4ce/MARS/readme.md

 Our dataset uses the same structure as the [NuScenes](https://www.nuscenes.org/nuscenes) Dataset:

 - Multitraversal: each location is saved as one NuScenes object, and each traversal is one scene.
-- Multiagent: the whole set is a NuScenes object, and each multi-agent encounter is one scene.
+- Multiagent: the whole set is a NuScenes object, and each multiagent encounter is one scene.

 <br/>